 The "Sync-Readiness" Audit: Why Talent Is No Longer Enough in 2026

 Artistic talent is a commodity; operational excellence is a rarity.
 While 90% of independent catalogs fail to convert placement opportunities, the cause is rarely musical.
 The true bottleneck is infrastructural.
-This article breaks down the "Sync-Readiness" audit and provides an industrial checklist to transform a passive catalog into a reliable, strategic vendor.
+This article breaks down the "Sync-Readiness" audit, drawing on industry standards to transform a passive catalog into a reliable strategic vendor.

 Klem Loden

-The Diagnosis: Talent Is Not a Guarantee of Placement
+The Diagnosis: Talent Is No Guarantee of Placement

 Infrastructure as a Priority Asset